Skip to content

 Does Adult and Teen Challenge Freedom House accept Medicaid?

 SAMHSA data does not list Medicaid among this facility's accepted payment types.
 Call (918) 473-3462 directly to confirm — coverage may have changed since the last SAMHSA sync.
-You can also browse other NC centers that accept Medicaid.
+You can also browse other OK centers that accept Medicaid.

 What level of care does Adult and Teen Challenge Freedom House offer?